chrishelgert/react-handler/README.md

 > Configuration:
 * LoadingComponent - Define your own LoadingComponent
-* Component - Component, when you´re not loading anything
-* componentProps - Properties for your Component
 * loading - Is loading in process
 * message - Define your own Loading-Message